 Employment after studies

-This page contains some general information about working in the UK and specific information about Tier 1 Graduate Entrepreneurs, Tier 1 Entrepreneurs, Tier 1 Exceptional Talent, Tier 2, Tier 5 and the Doctorate Extension Scheme and the Foundation Programme for Medical Students.
+This page contains some general information about working in the UK and specific information about Tier 1 Graduate Entrepreneurs, Tier 1 Entrepreneurs, Tier 1 Exceptional Talent, Tier 2, Tier 5, the Doctorate Extension Scheme and the Foundation Programme for Medical Students.
 It also includes information on the risks/restrictions of studying on these types of visa.

 When am I allowed to work full-time?

 For students who are here on a Tier 4 visa, you need to ensure you continue to adhere to conditions attached to your visa around how many hours you are permitted to work per week.
 If you are an undergraduate or postgraduate taught student you should only be working up to a maximum of 20 hours per week until the end date that appeared on your CAS.
 Undergraduates are permitted to work full-time during University vacations only (for postgraduate students, there are no official University vacations).
 Once the end date on your CAS has passed, you are allowed to work full-time but cannot fill a permanent vacancy.

 If you are a PhD student should only work up to 20 hours per week until your degree has been conferred.
 Once your degree has been conferred you can work full-time.